 The City of Belleair Beach has long-range plans for infrastructure improvements (streets, drainage and bridges), upgrades to parks and recreation facilities (purchase of equipment, docks, boat ramp and seawall repairs).
-The budget for the upcoming fiscal year ending September 30, 2022 has provided approximately \$1,736,290 for capital improvement projects impacting facilities, parks, recreation and infrastructure.
-Street resurfacing, valley curb repair and replacement program, park renovations and upgrades, dock replacement, and stormwater improvement projects are scheduled throughout Belleair Beach over the next five years.
-The undergrounding of utilities for the Bellevue Estates Island project has now been completed.
-This project had an estimated project cost of \$1.8 million and was funded through a non-ad valorem special assessment to the residents of the improved area.
-This funding was provided by South State Bank and has a term of 20 years that began in fiscal year 2018.
+The budget for the upcoming fiscal year ending September 30, 2023 has provided approximately \$1,992,805 for capital improvement projects impacting facilities, parks, recreation and infrastructure.
+Street resurfacing, valley curb repair and replacements, utility undergrounding, park renovations and upgrades, dock replacements, and stormwater improvement projects are scheduled throughout Belleair Beach during the upcoming years.

 The Community Center overlooks the Intracoastal Waterway and generates rental income from weddings, parties, meetings, and fitness programs.
 The City believes that the Community Center enhances services to citizens, improves the aesthetics of the City and provides for a structurally and environmentally sound City Hall.
 The City received the proceeds of a tax-exempt bank loan in fiscal year 2006 with Truist Bank for \$3.0 million to fund the project.
-Per loan agreement, quarterly principal and interest payments have been regularly made.
-Other sources of funding include contributions from the General Fund and distributions received from the Infrastructure Sales Tax (Penny for Pinellas).
+Per the loan agreement, quarterly principal and interest payments have been regularly made.

 Based on the guidelines from the United States Treasury, the City is considered a "Non-Entitlement Unit" and was thereby the recipient of \$401,584 in funding from the Coronavirus State and Local Fiscal Recovery Funds, part of the American Rescue Plan, during fiscal year 2021.
-Another payment equal to this amount is expected to be received by the end of fiscal year 2022.
-Although specific projects have not yet been identified to utilize these funds, the City will carefully consider the best use of our allocation and make every effort to maintain compliance with the terms of this historic funding.
+Another payment equal to this amount was received during fiscal year 2022.
+The City has decided utilize these funds on stormwater improvements and continues to make every effort to maintain compliance with the terms of this historic funding.